Joseph George Rosengarten: Later life

 Rosengarten was an active member of the American Philosophical Society.
 He contributed translations of Hessian soldier Stephan Popp's Revolutionary War diary and Achenwall's Observations on North America to a paper, "American History from German Archives," published in the Society's Proceedings for 1900.

 Through his association with Henry C. Carey, Rosengarten became interested in social science, and was active in the establishment of the American Social Science Association, which later became the American Academy of Political and Social Science.

 An amateur historian, Rosengarten was particularly interested in the subject of French and German immigration to the United States, and the role played by French and German immigrants in the foundation of the country.
 He authored numerous articles on the subject and two books: The German Soldier in the Wars of the United States (Philadelphia, 1886) and French Colonists and Exiles in the United States (Philadelphia, 1907).

+In 1904, Rosengarten was awarded the Cross of the Legion of Honour by the Republic of France for helping to foster American interest in French culture.
+In 1907, he was awarded an honorary LL.D. degree by the University of Pennsylvania.

 Rosengarten was also remembered for his large circle of influential friends and acquaintances:

 Few men had [such] a large circle of acquaintance; and having a rare gift for friendship, he continued to maintain association with many of those with whom he was thrown into contact either in [Philadelphia] or through his frequent trips abroad.
 He knew the Darwins, father and son; he came into close touch with eminent writers and scholars like F. Max Müller, Thomas Hughes, Goldwin Smith, Herbert Spencer and Lord Bryce; he formed a friendship extending over many years with the de Rochambeau family and secured the passage of an act of Congress for the purchase of the letters of Washington to [the Comte de] Rochambeau.
 He knew the great trio of American literature, Longfellow, Emerson and Lowell; he had met all the Presidents from Buchanan to Wilson, and knew practically all the generals in the Civil War.

 Rosengarten never married, living first with his parents and unmarried siblings, and later, after the death of his parents, with his sister, Fanny Rosengarten.
 He died in Philadelphia on January 14, 1921.
 He is buried beside his sister Fanny at Laurel Hill Cemetery in Philadelphia.

+Family

+His brother Harry B. Rosengarten took over leadership of the family chemical business from their father.
+Harry's son Adolph G. Rosengarten II succeeded his father and built Chanticleer Garden in the Philadelphia suburbs.
+Another son, George D. Rosengarten II, also joined the family business, later serving terms as president of the American Institute of Chemical Engineers and the American Chemical Society.
+After the family business was merged with Merck & Co. in 1927, a third son, Frederic Rosengarten, served as chairman of the board of the resulting corporation until 1950.
+Adolph's son Adolph Jr. joined the board in 1934 and was elected vice chairman in 1971.